-- 1. Go to the Birthday simulation from our webpage. - 2.
+- 1. Go to the Birthday Simulation from the assignment in ASULearn.
 First enter 34 for the Number in room, and then repeatedly Simulate until you have conducted 100 Trials or so.
-What is the probability of a shared birthday among at least two of the people, according to the simulation?
+What is the probability of a shared birthday among at least two of the people, according to the simulation? - 2.
+Based on this simulation only, is it likely that two people in a class with 34 people have the same birthday?